karneh/mediationmonitor.github.io/index.md

 ## <a id="Data_Collection"></a> Data Collection Method

-We collected various one minute and five minute samples of someone lying down and meditatin as well as corrresponding control samples of the phone lying in the same orientation and location (but not on a person).
+We collected various one minute and five minute samples of someone lying down and meditation as well as corrresponding control samples of the phone lying in the same orientation and location (but not on a person).

 <details>
   <summary>Sensor Choice</summary>